reddy-j-harshith/CRS-CS-F212/README.md

 Starting up the appliction:

-1. uvicorn app.main:app --reload.
+1. uvicorn app.main:app --reload
-2. The server starts at "http://localhost:8080".
+2. The server starts at "http://localhost:8080"